How To Get Rid Of Wasps In Florida

 What Attracts Wasps?

-• Other insects including caterpillars, aphids, certain beetles, crickets, and spiders
+- Other insects like caterpillars, aphids, certain beetles, crickets, and spiders.

 Are Wasps Pollinators?

 Yes.
 While much more aggressive and dangerous than bees, they play a key role in pollination and in controlling harmful or invasive insects.
 They have short tongues and look for shallow blooms.
-During feeding, they transfer pollen from flower to flower, causing them to make seeds or fruits.
+They transfer pollen from flower to flower during feeding, causing them to make seeds or fruits.
 Because only fertilized plants can produce fruit or grains, pollinators are needed for these plants to reproduce.

 Are Wasps Dangerous?